-Looking for cheap auto insurance quotes in Illinois?
+Looking for cheap Illinois auto insurance quotes?
 There are a number of factors to determine the relative affordability of the auto insurance quotes you’re likely to receive in the Land of Lincoln.

 For instance, did you know that Illinois ranked third on the list for 10 Worst States for Deer-Car Accidents?
 According of National Highway Traffic Safety Administration study released in 2006, about 1.5 million of these way-too-close encounters happen each year, resulting I $1.1 billion in property damage and 150 deaths a year.
 And those incidents are on the rise because of urban sprawl into what was previously deer territory.
 That’s a compelling reason to shop for comprehensive car insurance quotes.
 The car insurance premium will be higher, but when you consider that the average claim for a run-in with a deer or moose is around $3,000, this could actually qualify as cheap Illinois auto insurance!